scaffold-eth/se-2-docs/docs/recipes/WagmiContractWriteWithFeedback.md

 This recipe demonstrates how to create a button for contract interaction using the "useTransactor" and "useContractWrite" hooks from the "wagmi" library.
 The interaction includes the capability provides feedback on the transaction status when using wagmi `useContractWrite`.

-Here is the full code, which we will implement in this section :
+Here is the full code, which we will implement in this section:

 ```tsx title="components/ContractInteraction.tsx"
 import * as React from "react";